QFX

-QFX is an image editing computer program developed by Ron Scott, a Texan photographer and software engineer.
-The first version was released in 1990.
-At the time of its release, QFX was one of the most feature-rich image editing applications available on the PC platform (DOS, later Windows).
-It was the software of choice for digital artists and image postproduction studios in the times when 1024x768 truecolor graphics were a luxury, far before Photoshop could have been considered a serious professional tool.
-Its clean interface and clever workflow helped build a devoted user base, some of whom continue using it, despite QFXs being long ago eclipsed in features and users by Photoshop.
+QFX is an image editing computer program originally released in 1990 for MS-DOS and later ported to Windows.
+It was developed by Ron Scott, a Texan photographer and software engineer.
+At the time of its release, QFX was one of the most feature-rich image editing applications available for IBM PC compatibles.
+It was used by digital artists and image postproduction studios in the times when 1024x768 truecolor graphics were a luxury, before Photoshop became a standard professional tool.